markdwags/Razor/help/docs/macros.md

     * Same idea here.
 Macros will only double-click items in range of your character.
 * **Step Through Macro**
     * If checked, each step in the macro will require you to click `Next`.
 Useful for debugging your macros.

+* **Default macro action delay (50ms)**
+    - The OSI client required a 50ms delay, which isn't required by ClassicUO.
+Some macros were designed with ths 50ms delay in mind.
+Checking this and restarting Razor will restore it.
+* **Disable Playing/Finished Message**
+    - Hide the message that shows when you run a macro.